redox-os/book/src/build-system-reference.md

 ### Recipe Analysis

-Show the folders and files on the `stage` and `sysroot` folders of some recipe (to identify packaging issues or violations).
+Show the directorys and files on the `stage` and `sysroot` directorys of some recipe (to identify packaging issues or violations).

 ```sh
 scripts/show-package.sh recipe-name